Barry in Navarro County, Texas — The American South (West South Central)

 Location.
+32° 5.95′ N, 96° 38.193′ W. Marker is in Barry, Texas, in Navarro County.
+Marker is on Houston Street (Road 1126) near South Front Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Barry TX 75102, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Barry Baptist Church (about 600 feet away, measured in a direct line); Pinkston (approx. 3½ miles away); IOOF Home Memorial Bell Tower (approx. 7.9 miles away); Odd Fellow and Rebekah Children's Home (approx. 8 miles away); 15th Texas Infantry Companies E and G (approx. 8.3 miles away); Navarro Rifles (approx. 8.3 miles away); Corsicana Hebrew Cemetery (approx. 8.6 miles away); James Clinton Neill (approx. 9.1 miles away).

 Also see . . .
 Texas State Historical Association, Barry TX.
 The first public school had opened in 1896, and by 1906 it had two teachers and an enrollment of 127 pupils.
 (Submitted on October 8, 2012, by Mike Stroud of Bluffton, South Carolina.)